Overview

 Key Features

-A clear, focused prompt introduces Mimi and what she can help with, making the starting point feel obvious.
+A clear, focused prompt introduces Mimi and explains what it can help with.
+This makes the starting point obvious and reduces the feeling of being dropped into a confusing website.

-Mimi supports both voice and chat, allowing users to choose the mode that feels most natural while receiving step by step help.
+Mimi supports both voice and chat, allowing users to choose the mode that feels most natural.
+The assistant guides users step by step instead of expecting them to navigate the site alone.

-Support stays visible throughout the experience, including clear ways to call the center or get additional help when needed.
+Support stays visible throughout the experience, including clear ways to call the center or get additional help.
+This was important because users still wanted to know a real person was available if the digital system did not solve the problem.

 Together, these features positioned Mimi as more than a chatbot.
-It became a reassuring service layer built around real operational constraints, real user behavior, and real trust barriers.
+Mimi became a service layer built around actual operational constraints, senior behavior, language needs, and trust barriers.

 Website homepage, featuring a pop-up screen to interact with Mimi.